Uetliberg railway line: History

 In 1932 the management of the Sihltal line took over the management of the Uetliberg line, but the two companies remained in existence until 1973, when they were merged to form the Sihltal Zürich Uetliberg Bahn.

 In 1990, the two lines were extended from their previous joint terminus at Selnau to a terminus at Zürich HB.
 This extension involved the construction of a new rail tunnel from Selnau to Zurich HB, and a new underground intermediate station adjacent to the former terminus.
 The underground platform and tracks used at Zurich HB were already in existence, having been built prior to 1973 for a U-Bahn scheme that was ultimately rejected by voters.
 Once the new extension had been opened, the former terminus at Selnau was redeveloped and little evidence of it is now visible.

 Until 2008, a train of the line's original 1923 rolling stock was kept as a museum train by the SZU.
 However an increase in train frequencies in that year meant that the possibilities of running the stock was much reduced, and depot capacity was at a premium.
 The train, made up of motor car 2 and trailer C41, has since been loaned to the Swiss Transport Museum in Lucerne.

-A project to convert the line from 1200 V DC to 15 kV AC completed in August 2022.
+A project to convert the line from 1200 V DC to 15 kV AC was completed in August 2022.

-Operation
+Operation (S10)

 Route

 The Uetliberg line shares a common terminus with the Sihltal line, utilising a dedicated underground island platform (tracks 21 and 22) at Zürich Hauptbahnhof station.
 There is no rail connection to the rest of the station, but the platform is served by the same complex of pedestrian subways and subterranean shopping malls that link the station's other platforms.

 From Hauptbahnhof to Zürich Giesshübel station the two lines share a common twin-track line, initially in tunnel, partly running along and under the Sihl river.
 The current Selnau station is located in this under-river tunnel section.